 Alexa, tell me what Amazon Echo is

 The Echo is the larger of the devices shown here.
 It's a cylinder about the size of a medium sized bottle of milk.
-The thing that looks like a shaving from off the top of it is the Echo Dot, and I'll come to that eventually.
+The thing that looks like a shaving from off the top of it is the Echo Dot, which is reviewed here.

-As you can see, Echo comes in white, or black, and it looks like a Bluetooth speaker because that, on one level, is what it is.
+As you can see, Echo comes in white, or black, and it looks like a portable speaker because that is partly what it is.

 Normally at this point, I'd love to show you lots of loving detail shots, fetishistically pawing over all its ports and buttons and lights… But all I got is this.